LinuxUser255/LinkedIn_Apply/README.md

 # LinkedIn_Apply

-A Python bot that will apply to the "Easy Apply" jobs based on your preferences.
+## A Python bot that will apply to the, "Easy Apply", jobs based on your preferences.

-I may be adding Streamlit and Ollama at somepoint.
-Therefore, they are in the requirements.txt
+**I may be adding Streamlit and Ollama at somepoint.
+Therefore, they are in the requirements.txt**

+**This repo/codebase is a work in progress, & is intended to be an updated version of the other linkedin bot**

 <br>